kennethloeffler/anatta/README.md

 		* A pure system:
 			* only has access to its collection;
 			* is expected to return only new or unchanged components when processing each entity;
+			* can never add or destroy entities or components;
 			* cannot track updated components;
 			* cannot listen for entities entering or leaving its collection.
 		* An impure system: